etieskrill/injection/notes/kotlin.md

 - Function parameters are `var`
 - Add compact bloody ternary expressions using `?`, like any respectable language has
+- Expression ifs returning Unit, Nothing, or a nullable type, are not required to have an else branch, implicitly returning null, or nothing in case of Unit/Nothing

 And some things i would personally like, but have not put enough thought into to know whether it would actually be possible: